Whitepaper: A Novel High-Quality Equine Standing CT Scanner: The Asto CT Equina

 Introduction

-The Equina® is a dual direction CT scanner that can be used to image a sedated, standing horse.
-The critical innovation is the incorporation of flexible positioning with a clinical grade CT gantry.
-The flexibility of movement allows the CT gantry to be moved into the appropriate position for imaging the limbs or the head and neck without requiring complex positioning of the horse or use of general anesthesia.
-For image acquisition, the scanner slides while the patient remains fixed.
+The Equina® is a dual-direction CT scanner that can be used to image a sedated, standing horse.
+The critical innovation is the integration of flexible positioning capabilities with a clinical-grade CT gantry.
+This design allows the gantry to be moved into the appropriate position for imaging the limbs or the head and neck without requiring complex positioning of the horse or the use of general anesthesia.
+During image acquisition, the scanner moves while the patient remains stationary.

-Image acquisition and reconstruction use a state-of-the-art helical fan beam CT scanner powered with a 240V single-phase 30A uninterruptable power supply (UPS).
-Scanning is performed with a low-dose exposure at 160 kVp at 1 sec per revolution; there are 24 detector rows with a helical pitch of 0.55.
-The slice acquisition rate is 36 slices/sec with an image acquisition matrix of 1024 x 1024 and resolution at the isocenter of 0.75 mm.
-The CT gantry bore diameter is 75 cm with a field of view (FOV) of 75 cm – everything within the opening of the bore is imaged.
-This is a very important design feature as it greatly facilitates patient positioning for both limb and head scans of the standing horse.
-Because of this feature, no scout scan is required.
-The maximum scan distance for scanning limbs is 75 cm at 2 cm/sec and for head and neck is 92 cm at 2 cm/sec.
+Image acquisition and reconstruction use a state-of-the-art helical fan beam CT scanner powered by a 240V single-phase 30A uninterruptible power supply (UPS).
+Scanning is performed at 160 kVp with a rotation time of 1 second per revolution.
+The system includes 24 detector rows with a helical pitch of 0.55.
+The slice acquisition rate is 36 slices/sec with an image matrix of 1024 x 1024 and a spatial resolution of 0.75 mm at isocenter.

-The operation and movement of the CT scanner is controlled by a simple hand-held controller with push button controls.
-This allows the operator to be nearby the patient and the patient handlers while scanning take place.
-If needed for patient safety, a “release” switch on the System Pendant Controller can be activated to quickly move the CT gantry back to its home position under the floor or during a scan of the proximal limbs.
+The operation and movement of the CT scanner are controlled by a simple hand-held controller with push-button controls, allowing the operator to remain close to the patient and handlers during scanning.
+For patient safety, a release switch on the system pendant controller can be activated to quickly return the CT gantry to its home position beneath the platform.

-The inherently low power of the CT scanner, along with a high level of internal self-shielding allow patient handlers with protective radiation shielding (standard shielding apron, thyroid, and eye shield only) to stay in the room while scanning takes place to optimize handling and ensure the maximum safety of the patient.
+The inherently low power of the CT scanner, combined with a high level of internal self-shielding, allows patient handlers wearing standard protective shielding (apron, thyroid, and eye protection) to remain in the room during scanning, thereby optimizing patient handling and safety (Veitch et al. 2025).

-For limb scanning, the CT system scans either the two thoracic (front) limbs, or the two pelvic (rear) limbs in a natural load-bearing position.
-Referring to Figure 1, the sedated horse is walked across the CT gantry and the limb pairs are positioned within the bore of a CT gantry, which sits below the system platform.
+For limb scanning (Figure 1), the CT system images either the two thoracic (front) limbs or the two pelvic (rear) limbs in a natural load-bearing position.
+As shown in Figure 1A, the CT gantry is initially positioned below the system platform.
+The sedated horse is then walked across the platform so that the limb pairs are positioned within the bore of the gantry (Figure 1B).
+The operator raises the gantry to the desired start position and initiates the scan.
+Scans typically take less than 20 seconds, after which the gantry returns below the platform and the horse can be safely removed.

 EQUINA® IN CLINICAL PRACTICE – LIMBS